Hijackers can have varying motives to take over a domain, we look at some.

 Once the hacker has obtained the email address, they are just an email hack or phone call away from taking over their targets’ domain.
 Seems simple, doesn’t it?

-Hijackers can have varying motives to take over a domain, and it is critical to understand the severity of the outcomes that can occur from their particular intentions.
-Hijackers can be motivated by money, whether it's for resale of a valuable domain or blackmail.
-Often a hijacker's motivation isn't monetary gain but rather purely for the challenge, for malicious intent, or for hacktivism.
+Motives vary, and it is critical to understand the severity of the outcomes that can occur from their particular intentions.
+Hijackers can be motivated by money, whether it’s for resale of a valuable domain or blackmail.
+They can also be in it purely for the challenge, have malicious intent, or for hacktivism.

 Domain Name transferred:

 Once a hacker has accessed their targets’ domain control panels, a common tactic is to transfer the domain name to redirect traffic through external hosts.
 This can be particularly damaging when an eCommerce business is the target, given their website is their most valuable asset, and can result in their business losing thousands of dollars in revenue.
 This can explain why eCommerce sites have become a popular target for hackers.